Gravatn

-Gravatnet is a lake in the municipality of Sirdal in Agder county, Norway.
+Gravatn is a lake in Sirdal Municipality in Agder county, Norway.
 The 5.33 km2 lake is located about 9 km north of the small village of Lunde.
-The lake lies immediately south of the lake Valevatn, which flows out into Gravatnet.
-The water in Gravatnet is stopped by a dam on the south side.
+The lake lies immediately south of the lake Valevatn, which flows out into Gravatn.
+The water in Gravatnis stopped by a dam on the south side.
 The water is regulated at an elevation of 660 m and it flows out through the small river Gravassåni which is a tributary of the big river Sira.